giuseppeg/giuseppeg.github.com/contact.md

 Some of my open source work runs on world-class websites like TikTok, Hulu, Nike, Vercel, Tencent News (xw.qq.com).

 Over the years I have also built direct and privileged connections with engineers and leaders who work at Google, Facebook, Yelp, Uber, Netflix, Vercel, Twitter, Amazon and many more.

+## Open Source

+Over the years, I have done highly impactful contributions to projects like SUIT CSS, Next.js, React Native for Web and many other projects.

+My most successful open source projects are [xm](https://twitter.com/giuseppegurgone/status/1305851405660549122) and Vercel's [styled-jsx](https://www.npmjs.com/package/styled-jsx) which I co-authored.

+I love to work in public on projects that have an impact on your business and the entire community.

+For example the tech team at the Swiss Red Cross hired me to improve the performance of the PostCSS plugin for styled-jsx.

+> With this work the plugin is now ~5x faster!
+>
+> The development build which previously took ~2.5 minutes
+> now takes 29 seconds!

+Hit me up if you want to sponsor my work or need help with open source project.

 <script>
   document.querySelector('.Form').addEventListener('submit', event => {